FZA002/ViolationToolv2/README.md

 &nbsp;
 &nbsp;

 The program will create a folder in your User folder where it will store all necessary data that it downloads and updates.
 The first time the program is run on your machine (or if the auto-created folder is moved or deleted), it will automatically download the lastest data.
-The very first screen of the program will tell you if this data is up to date with Nursing Home Inspect's data.
+The very first screen of the program will tell you if this data is up to date.
 If the program is up to date, there is no need to click yes on the first screen.

 &nbsp;
 &nbsp;